Kalispera Greece Anafi.

 Almost all inhabitants lives in Chora about 260 meters above sea level.
 It is a super cute village with narrow alleys and whitewashed houses.
 Chora is so beautiful and charming that you might think that it's a movie backdrop.
 There are shops, pensions, cafes and several tavernas, most offering divine views of the sea.

 Several of nice beaches along the southeast coast.
-The most popular one is Klisidi beach (see photo at the end of the page) approximately ten minutes walk from the port.
+The most popular one is Klisidi beach approximately ten minutes walk from the port.
 Here are a number of pensions and tavernas.

 After Klisidi beach ones can continue to Katsouni, Roukounas, Katalimatsa and Mega Potamos.
 All beaches are reached by bathing boats from the port.
 Nudism and wild camping is common.
 There is also a pretty nice beach in the port.